-MULATTO.-The flower opens sulphur yellow throughout; but the trumpet passes to white with just a tinge of pale lemon at the brim. £1/5/-.
+MULATTO.-The flower opens sulphur yellow throughout: but the trumpet passes to white with just a tinge of pale lemon at the brim.
+15/-.

 RUSS HOLLAND (Deltmann).-A remarkable flower with its unusual and attractive colour.
 On opening the whole flower is greeny sulphuryellow.
 After a few days the inside of the deeply frilled trumpet passes to white while the frill retains its colour.
-A wonderfully duraable garden flower. £1.
+A wonderfully duraable garden flower.
+15/-.

 SPELLBINDER.-A large flower of unusual color, opening a clear luminous greeny sulphur lemon.
-When fully developed, the inside of the nicely flanged trumpet is ivory-white, while the outside retains its color. £3/10/-.
+When fully developed, the inside of the nicely flanged trumpet is ivory white, while the outside retains its colour. £3.